-Anonymous asked: That's interesting about Mrs. Bennet.
+Anonymous said: That's interesting about Mrs. Bennet.
 Can we actually see more of LBD Lydia's relationship with both of her parents since Lizzie talks so much about them it's a bit weird that Lydia rarely does?
 Really don't get the negligent-vibe from Mrs. Bennet because she seems so involved in Lizzie i.e. with Mr. Collins and Jane's life i.e. with Bing Lee.
 I got that Lizzie might be exaggerating Mrs. Bennet's actions, but there's a difference between exaggeration and fabrication, right?

 Sorry, this ask is way old.
 I’m trying to clean out my inbox.
 This was in response to the discussion after TLB ep 13 (Runaway) about what kind of parent Mrs. B is.